SHORT SALE INFORMATION AND FAVORABLE LAWS FOR CALIFORNIA HOMEOWNERS IN 2015

 Are You a Rental Property Owner?
-Learn more information on short sale on a rental property or short sale on converted rental property, please be sure to send us a message below.
-We also have a dedicated webpage on short sales on rental property in CA.
+Learn more information on short sale on a rental property or converted rental property here, or please be sure to send us a message below.

 It is possible that your short sale is taxable.
 However, cancellation of Debt income resulting from a short sale is not always taxable according to the IRS.
 Please visit the IRS website to learn more about this or consult your tax professional.

 There are some exceptions that you can claim to avoid the tax resulting from a short sale according to the IRS.
 The most common situations when cancellation of debt income on is not taxed by the IRS include: